Communicating with someone who has dementia can be difficult to navigate, for both the carer and the client.

 Question 1 of 3

-Which one of these should you NOT do when communicating with someone who has dementia?
+Which one of the following factors is NOT a concern when communicating with someone who has dementia?